L M N O

 make his return to East Enders in 2008.
 This news came 24 hours

-after the announcement that Patsy Palmer, his on-screen wife, was also
+after the announcement that Patsy Palmer, his on-screen wife,

 returning to the show.
 In February 2011 he announced that he was taking